Reducing Preflight Frequency with Header Caching: Configuration & Validation

 Common Invalidation Vectors:

-X-Request-ID) or altering HTTP methods triggers a fresh preflight cycle. - Console Error Signature:
+X-Request-ID) or altering HTTP methods triggers a fresh preflight cycle.
+Each unique combination of origin, URL, method, and headers is a distinct cache key. - Console Error Signature:

 Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource.
 (Reason: CORS preflight did not succeed). - Service Worker Interception: Custom